fujitatomoya/ros_k8s/docs/ROS_Deployment_Demonstration.md

 This example deploys all ROS 1 application containers for each cluster node.
 That is said rosmaster(roscore) will be starting on each cluster node and other ROS application container will be connecting each other in the localhost system as following.
-We can even jump in any cotnainers running in Kubernetes Pods in the cluster to see actually ROS application running and communicating each other.
+We can even jump in any containers running in Kubernetes Pods in the cluster to see actually ROS application running and communicating each other.

 **see deployment description [ROS DaemonSet Deployment](./../yaml/ros1-daemonset.yaml)**